MadsJensen/intro_to_scientific_computing/course_description.md

+# Foundations of computational health science

+An introduction to data science
+The foundations of data-driven inquiry

-# Introduction to scientific computing
+Introduction to scientific computing

 [//]: # (Course [github repo](https://github.com/MadsJensen/intro_to_scientific_computing).)

 ## Aims ##

 To provide students with a basic understanding of what is meant by the term "scientific computing" and how it can be implemented in practice.
 Such an understanding is the basis for learning a programming language and make reproducible data analyses.
 Further, it will provide the students with valuable tools to either continue on another, more advanced, programming course, or self-studies.

+Start of fall semester 2017, before "_C171/16 Introduction to MATLAB in Neuroimaging_", for which the present course could become the prerequisite.
+This has already been discussed with Mikkel Bo Hansen.

 ## Learning outcomes